Weasels & Other Super Bowl Ad Critters

 A celebrity or authority appears in an ad to lend his or her stellar qualities to the product.
 Sometimes the people will actually claim to use the product, but very often they don't...

 "8.
-THE SCIENTIFIC OR STATISTICAL CLAIM
+THE SCIENTIFIC OR STATISTICAL CLAIM"For drivers who want to get the most:

 This kind of ad uses some sort of scientific proof or experiment, very specific numbers, or an impressive sounding mystery ingredient...[e.g]'Special Morning--33% more nutrition.'
 Also an unfinished claim...